PrismarineJS/mineflayer/doc/api.md

 * `base`: a dummy chat plugin.
 Prints all messages to the console
 * An object that inherits from `ChatBase` prototype

+See the [HeroChat example](https://github.com/superjoe30/mineflayer/tree/master/examples/herochat.js) and the [plugins included by default](https://github.com/superjoe30/mineflayer/tree/master/lib/plugins/chat/) for more information about implementing your own chat plugin.

 #### bot.spawnPoint

 Coordinates to the main spawn point, where all compasses point to.